tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 ### Implications of Full Employment
 - Economy is nearing or at full capacity
-- Can ead to oversupply of labour
+- Can lead to oversupply of labour
 - Creates inflationary pressure

 ### Trade off Between Unemployment and Inflation